Nithin-vs/Landing-page-01a/README.md

 ⚠ Problems ⚠

-1.Title icon is small in size so it may not be visisble..
+👉 Title icon is small in size so it may not be visisble..

-2. Some Font awesome icons are not working.(Removed a section)
+👉 Some Font awesome icons are not working.(Removed a section)